andreaszabari/Join-Meet-Us/doc/manual-install.md

-# Server Installation for Jitsi Meet
+# Server Installation for Meet

 :warning: **WARNING:** Manual installation is not recommended.
 We recommend following the [quick-install](https://github.com/jitsi/jitsi-meet/blob/master/doc/quick-install.md) document.
 The current document describes the steps that are needed to install a working deployment, but steps are easy to mess up, and the debian packages are more up-to-date, where this document is sometimes not updated to reflect latest changes.